Rain Gardens in Calgary

 - Are planted with beautiful, hardy, low-maintenance, water-wise plants

-- Attract birds, butterflies and beneficial insects, such as mosquito-eating dragonflies
+- Attract birds, butterflies and mosquito-eating dragonflies